PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 A whacky idea came to mind... what if I wrote a simplified GUI and then used THAT to write my application.
 It would be a lot less code and it would be "easy" to write my application then.
 And that is exactly what was done.

-First an early version of PySimpleGUI was written that had a subset of the Elements avaiable today.
+First, an early version of PySimpleGUI was written that had a subset of the Elements available today.
 It had just enough for my application.
 Then I wrote my application in PySimpleGUI.

 Thus PySimpleGUI was born out of necessity and it's been the necessity of others that have helped evolve it into the package it is today.
 It would not be 1/2 as good without the help of the community.

-Once PySimpleGUI was done, it was time to start working on "the ports".
+Once PySimpleGUI was done, it was time to start working on "the ports."
 And, of course, also this documentation.

 ## The Non-OO and Non-Event-Driven Model